Alzheimer's In America: What’s That?

-An Alzheimer’s diagnosis is a shock, but what can make it more difficult is the lack of information available for people diagnosed with Alzheimer’s and their loved ones.
-Many people quickly jump online to research the ins and outs of Alzheimer’s but have trouble finding helpful information that can tell them what to expect.
-Even more difficult can be finding someone who actually lives with Alzheimer’s to connect with and share experiences.
+An Alzheimer's diagnosis is a shock, but what can make it more difficult is the lack of information available for people diagnosed with Alzheimer's.
+Many people quickly jump online to research the ins and outs of Alzheimer's but have trouble finding helpful information that can tell them what to expect.
+Even more difficult can be finding someone who actually lives with Alzheimer's to connect with and share experiences.

-Each person that takes the survey contributes to a better understanding of Alzheimer’s and can help others who are going through it feel less alone.
-Sharing experiences in the survey can reveal how similar each person’s journey with Alzheimer’s can be, as well as the differences that make each journey unique.
+Each person who takes the In America survey contributes to a better understanding of Alzheimer's as well as other health conditions.
+With better knowledge, we can help others who are navigating health challenges feel less alone.
+We hope to capture a full picture of all aspects of your health experiences and bring greater awareness to conditions that may be misunderstood.
+Sharing your experiences through the survey can reveal how similar each person’s journey is, as well as the differences that make each journey unique.

 What happens after I take the survey?

-But that is not all – over the year, we publish articles based on learnings from the survey.
-Each article published using responses from the survey contributes to the information available to those affected by Alzheimer’s and helps them connect with those who have walked the same path.
+But that is not all.
+Throughout the year, we publish articles and videos based on what we learned from the survey.
+We hope this survey-driven content contributes to the information available to those affected by Alzheimer's and helps you all connect with others who walk the same path.

 Sharing your story can make a difference, and we believe each story can change how others understand life with Alzheimer's disease.